DatKidDude/AdventOfJavascript/PomodoroClock/README.md

 ## Features

--user can manually set the time
+- user can manually set the time
--when time is up a ringtone plays alerting the user the time is up -the ring turns from green to red when the time is up
+- when time is up a ringtone plays alerting the user the time is up
+- the ring turns from green to red when the time is up

 ## Lessons Learned